 All tariffs on trade between the U.S. and Israel have been eliminated since 1995.
-The Israel Ministry of Health uses the FDA’s standards for the purpose of issuing licenses.
-Import permit procedures for American-made, USFDA-approved medical equipment are fairly easily facilitated.
-There are many suppliers so U.S. companies should be ready to compete.
+The Israel MoH uses the FDA’s standards for the purpose of issuing licenses.
+Import permit procedures for American-made, USFDA-approved medical equipment are easily facilitated.
+There are many suppliers, so U.S. companies should be ready to compete.

-The Ministry of Health, its group purchasing organization – SAREL, and the four HMOs publish procurement requests and tenders ono their websites.
+The MoH, its group purchasing organization (SAREL), and the four HMOs publish procurement requests and tenders on their websites.
 Tenders are published in the Hebrew language.
-US companies that wish to participate would be required to engage with an Israeli partner.
+U.S. companies that wish to participate would be required to engage with an Israeli partner.

 Ministry of Health current tenders

 The 7th International Jerusalem Conference on Health Policy

 Tel Aviv Convention Center, Israel

 Innovations in Cardiovascular Interventions (ICI) Meeting

 Point of care monitoring and diagnostics - Israel has a growing elderly population and limited resources.
 As a result, the most significant demand is for cost-saving products and for products that help patients monitor their health at home.
 Awareness for preventive medicine and acceptance of diagnostic procedures into the reimbursement list opened the market to advanced diagnostic procedures.
 This shift includes early detection of breast and colon cancer and a set of standards, age-based diagnostic procedures.